Health Benefits and Side Effects of Cabbage

 Its history, structure, and global use make cabbage more interesting than it looks.

-9. Scientists classify it as a biennial plant, meaning it completes its life cycle in two years
+- Scientists classify it as a biennial plant, meaning it completes its life cycle in two years.

 Myths About Cabbage

-Some claims about cabbage are more fiction than fact, as you will see below.
+Some claims about cabbage are more fiction than fact, as you will see below:

 Myth 1: Cabbage has no nutritional value

-Truth: It’s one of the most nutrient-dense vegetables available
+Truth: It’s one of the most nutrient-dense vegetables available.

 Myth 2: Eating cabbage always causes gas

-Truth: Cooking reduces gas-producing compounds significantly
+Truth: Cooking cabbage effectively reduces its gas-producing compounds.

 Myth 3: Cabbage is only good when cooked

-Truth: Raw cabbage is rich in vitamin C and enzymes
+Truth: Raw cabbage is rich in vitamin C and enzymes.

 Myth 4: All cabbage varieties are the same